-- Admire the exquisite collection of 18th-century French decorative arts collected by Marjorie Merriweather Post.
+- And of course, admire the exquisite collection of eighteenth-century French decorative arts collected by Marjorie Merriweather Post.

-French Festival is presented in partnership with Alliance Française de Washington.
-All of Hillwood’s 2015 festivals are supported by a grant from the Sally Foss and James Scott Hill Foundation.
-All exhibitions and programs are funded in part by the U.S. Commission of the Fine Arts through the National Capital Arts and Cultural Affairs program.
+All of Hillwood’s 2017 festivals are supported by a grant from the Sally Foss and James Scott Hill Foundation.
+All exhibitions and programs are funded in part by the U.S. Commission on the Fine Arts through the National Capital Arts and Cultural Affairs program.